apache/apisix-website/blog/en/blog/2022/07/06/use-keycloak-with-api-gateway-to-secure-apis.md

   - Authentication
   - OpenID Connect
   - Keycloak
-description: This article describes how API Gateway integrates with Keycloak (OpenID Connect Provider) to secure your APIs.
+description: This article describes how to secure your API with API Gateway Apache APISIX and Keycloak, and introduces OpenID Connect related concepts and interaction flow.
-tags: [Authentication]
+tags: [Authentication, Plugins]
 ---

 > This article describes how Apache APISIX integrates with Keycloak (OpenID Connect Provider) to secure your APIs.